Photo Courtesy of UW-Green Bay

 In 1994, head coach Dick Bennett and his son Tony led the UW-Green Bay Phoenix in an upset of Jason Kidd and the 5th-seeded California Golden Bears in the first round of the NCAA Division I Basketball Tournament.
-Any Phoenix fan will tell you that this victory was UW-Green Bay’s “One Shining Moment.”
+Any Phoenix fan will tell you that this victory was UW-Green Bay “One Shining Moment”.
 At that time, the Phoenix played in the 5,000-seat Brown County Veterans Memorial Arena.
 By 2002, the Brown County Arena was severely outdated.
-Enter the Resch Center next door, a 10,000-seat, multi-purpose facility that UWGB has called home for over 13 years.
+Enter the Resch Center next door, a 10,000-seat, multi-purpose facility that UWGB has called home ever since.

 One of the benefits of UW-Green Bay playing basketball off campus at the Resch Center is that a fan can enjoy a beer (or multiple beers) during the game.
 The Resch Center offers a modest choice of draft beers at its concession stands, but a “Bud Light Night” makes 24-ounce $2.00 Bud Lights the most popular choice among fans.
 Soft drinks are provided by 7-Up, RC Cola, Dr. Pepper, and Sun Drop and can be purchased in bottles or from the fountain.